-930 FAU_SAS.1 Audit storage
+FAU_SAS.1 Audit storage

-Hierarchical to:No other components.Dependencies:No dependencies.
+Hierarchical to: No other components.

-73 [selection: modification, deletion, insertion, replay]
+74 [selection: modification, deletion, insertion, replay]

-74 [assignment: list of functions for which a trusted channel is required]
+75 [assignment: list of functions for which a trusted channel is required]

-FAU_SAS.1.1 The TSF shall provide the Manufacturer75 with the capability to store the Initialisation and Pre-Personalisation Data 76 in the audit records.
+Dependencies: No dependencies.
+FAU_SAS.1.1 The TSF shall provide the Manufacturer 76 with the capability to store the Initialisation and Pre-Personalisation Data 77 in the audit records.

 Application note 46: The Manufacturer role is the default user identity assumed by the TOE in the life cycle phase 'manufacturing'.
 The IC manufacturer and the travel document manufacturer in the Manufacturer role write the Initialisation and/or Pre-personalisation Data as TSF-data into the TOE.
+The audit records are usually write-only-once data of the travel document (see

-The audit records are usually write-only-once data of the travel document (see FMT_MTD.1/INI_ENA, FMT_MTD.1/INI_DIS).
+935 The audit records are usually write-only-once data of the travel document (see FMT_MTD.1/INI_ENA, FMT_MTD.1/INI_DIS).
 Please note that there could also be such audit records which cannot be read out, but directly used by the TOE.